ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 ## Specifying Security Parameters and Callbacks {#security-parameters}

+Most security parameters, e.g., TLS ciphersuites, local identity and private key, etc., may be configured statically.
+Others are dynamically configured during connection establishment.
+Thus, we partition security parameters and callbacks based on their place in the lifetime of connection establishment.
+Similar to transport parameters, both parameters and callbacks are inherited during cloning (see {{groups}}).

+### Pre-Connection Parameters

 Common parameters such as TLS ciphersuites are known to implementations.
 Clients should use common safe defaults for these values whenever possible.
 However, as discussed in
 {{I-D.ietf-taps-transport-security}}, many transport security protocols require specific security parameters and constraints from the client at the time of configuration and actively during a handshake.
-These configuration parameters are created as follows
+These configuration parameters are created as follows:

 ~~~
 SecurityParameters := NewSecurityParameters()